brunorijsman/dske-python/docs/dske-protocol.md

 and for delivering this key to encryptors Patrick and Porter respectively.
 The other clients are faded out because they play no role in our example.

-The key is produced using the DSKE protocol, which runs between clients Carol and Conny (the two clients producing a pair-wise key in our example) and _all_ of the hubs.
+The key is produced using the DSKE protocol, which runs between clients and hubs.
-The DSKE protocol splits the client-to-client key into fragments, known as shares, and uses the hubs to securely relay these shares from client to client.
-This is done in such a manner that they key is security delivered from client to client even if a subset of the hubs is compromised or disabled by an attacker.

 The main responsibilities of the clients in the DSKE protocol are: